A Ghost Waits: Life, death, rebirth, and love’s eternal power

 Rating: 4 out of 5.

-Romance, eternal love and hauntings are a staple of the supernatural genre; from A Ghost Story (2017) to Beetlejuice (1988) and The Ghost and Mrs Muir (1947), the relationship between love, life and death is central to our reflections on mortality.
-This sub-genre of horror has offered us a glimmer of hope that death neither separates nor ends our eternal love, the finality of death merely a new realm of existence where we meet our loved ones again.
-In his debut feature, director Adam Stovall offers us a highly effective and engaging story of love, death and belonging, lacing the comedy of Beetlejuice with the drama of A Ghost Story.
+Romance, eternal love, and the supernatural are staples of the horror/comedy genre.
+These movies offer us a glimmer of hope that death neither separates nor ends our eternal love, with the finality of death a mere door to a new realm where we meet our loved ones again.
+In his debut feature, director Adam Stovall offers us a highly engaging story of love, loss and belonging.

 Director: Adam Stovall